mdenisov/MarionetteBlog/README.md

 MarionetteBlog

-This App is for learging propouse, i'm going to start by the CRUD and then continue adding content.
+This App is for learning purpose, i'm going to start by the CRUD and then continue adding content.

 TODO:
 *  Finish the CRUD (Only Edit and repair some bugs)